1. What is Sharia-compliant receivables or invoice financing?

 7. Are penalties applied upon late repayment?

 All late repayments are categorically subject to penalties.
-The policy on penalties is based on Fatwa No. 17/DSN-MUI/IX/2000 issued by National Sharia Council of the MUI regarding "Penalties for Affluent Customers Who Intentionally Delay Repayment" dated 16th September 2000.
+The policy on penalties is based on Fatwa No. 17/DSN-MUI/IX/2000 issued by National Sharia Council of the MUI regarding "Penalties for Affluent Customers Who Intentionally Delay Repayment" dated 16th September 2000, and total fund will be allocated for social activities.

 8. How is cash management addressed for Sharia-compliant Financing at Investree?